sys-bio/tellurium/docs/antimony.rst

 since ``B.E`` has been changed.

 Finally, we add a third side reaction, one in which S binds irreversibly, and where the complex it forms degrades.
-We'll need a new reaction rate, and a whole new reaction as well:
+We’ll need a new reaction rate, and a whole new reaction as well:

 ::